Nina Simone at Town Hall

-Nina Simone at Town Hall (aka At Town Hall) is the first live album by Nina Simone, released in December 1959.
+Nina Simone at Town Hall is the first live album by American pianist and singer Nina Simone, released in December 1959.
 It was her third album of that year, her second album for Colpix Records, and her first live album.
 The basis for the record was Simone's performance at the Town Hall, New York, on 12 September 1959.
 All of the songs performed at the concert are on the album; however, three of the tracks are studio versions cut the following month.